 8. Popcorn

 Popcorn is a quick and easy snack that we make at home all the time!
-We love using an air popper because it’s healthy, inexpensive, and kids love to watch the popcorn pop.
+We love using an air popper because it’s healthy, inexpensive, and kids enjoy watching the popcorn pop.
 All you have to do is add the kernels and plug it in.
 You can add melted butter and salt once all the kernels are popped or eat it plain.
 Kids seem pretty excited either way.

 9. Yogurt Cones